Volcomix/youtube-music-nonstop/README.md

 > A cross platform desktop app wrapping [YouTube Music](https://music.youtube.com/) with media keys support and preventing interruptions.

 This application is built with [Electron](https://electronjs.org/) and the latest version of Chromium wich allows you to use the media keys (play, pause, previous, next, etc.) to control playback.
-That means you can hit "play" or "pause" button on your keyboard, MacBook Pro Touch Bar or bluetooth headphone. :headphones:
+That means you can hit "play" or "pause" button on your keyboard, MacBook Pro Touch Bar or bluetooth headphone.

 ### Additional features